domaindetails.com

 • For bulk buyers: NameSilo ($9.89/year with 100+ domains)

 The cheapest domain registrar depends on your specific needs, but for most users, Spaceship offers the lowest long-term costs with $9.98 renewals.
-For budget-conscious buyers who can plan ahead, Unstoppable Domains' $5.99 Fridays are excellent value.
+Unstoppable Domains remains worth watching—while their $5.99 Friday promo has ended, they still offer below-cost pricing on most TLDs and iterate fast on new deals.
 Cloudflare remains one of the best options for developers already in their ecosystem, though the nameserver requirement makes it unsuitable for domain investing.
 Avoid promotional pricing traps, always include WHOIS privacy in your cost calculations, and think long-term—domains are a recurring expense where small differences compound significantly over time.

 DomainDetails Newsletter